preservim/vim-wordy/README.markdown

 ## Future development

-This early version supports for English and utf-8 encoding.
-Support for other languages can be added if there’s interest.
+This early version targets English usage issues and utf-8 encoding.
+Support for other languages will be added if there’s interest.
+(Hint: pull requests!)

 _wordy_ is a work in progress.
 If you’ve spotted a problem or have an idea on improving this plugin, please post it to the github project issue page.